 - Learning Outcomes

-- Select relevant marketing techniques to fit with their overall business strategy
+- Select relevant marketing interventions to fit with their overall business strategy.

 - Understand contemporary media and market influences on their businesses.

 - Plan for engagement and implement communications for behavioural change.

 - Create differentiated experience designs for selected new audiences.